ThanhLam2396/Problem01/README.md

 - Aurora DB: Enable Asynchronous Replication Configuration for Aurora DB to ensure data is consistent across regions
 - Amazon EFS: Enable sync data for Amazon EFS across regions using DataSync Service

-Web application will be cross Multiple region through Frontdoor to load balance, increase availability and global.
+Web application will be cross Multiple region through CloudFront to load balance, increase availability and global.